Communication, (Liberal Arts) B.A.

 Happy Medium Interactive Ad Agency, Des Moines, Iowa

 Television programming coordinator

 The Department of Communication Studies is located in the fully renovated Lang Hall, a beautiful campus building constructed in 1900 and historically refurbished in 2001.
 Lang Hall features multimedia classrooms and faculty and graduate assistant offices.
-Lang Hall also hosts an expansive electronic media area that includes digital video editing suites, audio studios and space for two television studios.
-The building is the home of a Macintosh and a PC computer lab.
+Lang Hall also hosts an expansive electronic media area that includes digital video editing suites, audio studios and two television studios.
+The building is the home of two computer labs.
 Student organizations housed in the department have office space in the building.
 The Interpreters Theatre is the setting for several productions each year.
 And, the historic Lang Auditorium is used for classes and special events on campus.

 Some of the most valuable learning occurs outside the traditional classroom.
-Co-curricular opportunities are available in a nationally recognized Speech and Debate Program, an award-winning Public Relations Student Society of America (PRSSA) organization, an innovative Interpreters Theatre, Cedar River Productions (video), KGRK student radio station, KUNI 90.9 FM radio station, the Society for Professional Journalism, and the Communication Student Association.
+Co-curricular opportunities are available in a nationally recognized Speech and Debate Program, an award-winning Public Relations Student Society of America (PRSSA) organization, an innovative Interpreters Theatre, Cedar River Productions (video), KULT 94.5 FM student radio station, KUNI 90.9 FM radio station (Iowa Public Radio), the Society for Professional Journalism, the Digital Collective, and the Communication Student Association.